buildwiz.uk

 Builders don't tell you about meter relocation.
 It's not exciting, it doesn't move bricks, and it looks like someone else's problem.
 So most homeowners find out about the 6-12 week lead time after groundwork has already started, which is precisely the wrong moment to discover it.

 The gas and electric meters in your current kitchen or utility room will almost certainly need to move.
 The new extension footprint usually swallows the original external wall where they sit.
 Moving them isn't complicated.
-But it involves two separate organisations that operate on their own schedules, charge fixed rates, and cannot be hurried regardless of your build programme.
+But each utility involves a network operator and a supplier's meter operator, working to their own schedules and charging their own rates, neither able to be hurried regardless of your build programme.
+Sequencing those two visits, and getting the trench dug in between, falls to you.
 The only lever you have is time.
 Use it early or lose it.

 Gas Meter Relocation: The Process and What It Costs